Ploting Routines

 Load datasets and generate a Latitude vs Longitude contour plot.

-Pressure Level vs Variable Line Plot
+Pressure Level / Height vs Variable Line Plot

 This function generates a line plot of a variable at a specific latitude and optional longitude, time, and local time.